-16. "Lower level of coverage" means a health benefits plan offered by an accountable health plan for which the actuarial value of the benefits under the health benefits plan is at least eighty-five per cent but not more than one hundred per cent of the policy form weighted average.
+15. "Lower level of coverage" means a health benefits plan offered by an accountable health plan for which the actuarial value of the benefits under the health benefits plan is at least eighty-five percent but not more than one hundred percent of the policy form weighted average.

-21. "Small employer" means an employer who employs at least two but not more than fifty eligible employees on a typical business day during any one calendar year.
-As used in this paragraph, "employee" shall include the employees of the employer and the individual proprietor or self-employed person if the employer is an individual proprietor or self-employed person.
+20. "Small employer" means an employer who employs at least two but not more than fifty eligible employees on a typical business day during any one calendar year.
+For the purposes of this paragraph, "employee" includes the employees of the employer and the individual proprietor or self-employed person if the employer is an individual proprietor or self-employed person.

 B. Coverage for a late enrollee begins on the date the person becomes a dependent if a request for enrollment is received within thirty-one days after the person becomes a dependent.